Santa Eulalia

 Santa Eularia is the third biggest town on the island but is much quieter than Ibiza Town or San Antoni.
 Thats not to say it is lifeless, far from it but is more relaxed, less strident.

+Striking features of the town are its white hilltop church which stands out when approaching from the south, its palm tree lined promenade, its excellent beach and its marina.
+It also boasts the only river on the island.
+There are plenty of hotel and self catering facilities and away from the beach has more of a "town" feel with the usual touristy shops but also some better quality shops, most of which are open until at least 10.00pm.
 It has a good sized narrow beach backed by a wall that is inclined to concentrate the heat in high season and the sand can be very hot to walk on.
 It is very safe for children and does not shelve steeply and rarely has waves as the area is protected by the harbour wall.

 Santa Eulalia is one of the “hubs” for transport on the island and is excellent for ferries, glass bottomed boats, buses, taxis and a tractor drawn “road train”.